William of Hirsau: Political implications

 Support for the reforms came primarily from Swabia and Franconia, with a smaller following in Central and East Germany.
 The spread of the Hirsau Reforms was directly related to the reputation William had acquired through the ecclesio-political propaganda of the Investiture Controversy, as the main support of Pope Gregory's faction in Germany and in Swabia.
 He was on the side of the counter-kings Rudolf of Swabia (1077–1080) and Herman of Luxemburg, Count of Salm (1081–1088).
 Among other things, the tenacity of the Gregorian party in south-west Germany was due to him, quite apart from the reputation of Hirsau Abbey among ecclesiastical reformers.

 William died on 5 July 1091 and was buried in the abbey church.

 Legacy

 Besides composing the Constitutiones Hirsaugienses William of Hirsau was the author of the treatises "De astronomia", of which only the prologue is printed and "De musica".
+For centuries, he was miscredited with William of Conches's De Philosophia Mundi, causing some scholars to further miscredit him with having originated St Anselm's ontological argument for the existence of God.

 His life is recorded in the Vita Willihelmi abbatis Hirsaugiensis.

-William of Hirsau is commemorated by the Benedictines on 5 July.
+William of Hirsau is commemorated by the Benedictines on 4 or 5 July.